Multiphase gas in Circumgalactic cloud complexes: Insights from kiloparsec-scale Magnetohydrodynamic Turbulence Simulations: Results

 In \Cref{fig:time_evol_fid_ldens}, we present the temporal evolution of key physical quantities for the \texttt{Fiducial} and \texttt{LDens} simulation suites.
 The \texttt{Fiducial} runs are initialized with a gas density ten times higher than the \texttt{LDens} runs, and accordingly use a tenfold larger turbulent energy injection rate, $\dot{E}_\mathrm{turb}$, to maintain the same acceleration field.
 This energy injection rate is kept constant across both hydrodynamic and MHD simulations.
 As shown in the top-left panel, the MHD runs exhibit slightly lower values of velocity dispersion due to a portion of the injected energy being diverted into magnetic field reorganization.
 These velocities are consistent with the non-thermal motions inferred for $\sim1~\mathrm{kpc}$-scale CGM clouds in \citet{HWChen2023ApJ}.

-The right column of \Cref{fig:time_evol_fid_ldens} shows the evolution of the mass and volume fractions of cold gas ($T < 10^{4.2}~\mathrm{K}$), as well as the area covering fraction of cold and intermediate-temperature gas ($T < 10^5~\mathrm{K}$, column density $N > 10^{18}~\mathrm{cm}^{-2}$).
+The right column of \Cref{fig:time_evol_fid_ldens} shows the evolution of the mass and volume fractions of cold gas ($T < 10^{4.2}~\mathrm{K}$)\footnote{We choose $T\lesssim10^{4.2}~\mathrm{K}$ to define cold gas since it is slightly smaller than the temperature at which the cooling time reaches a minimum, as a function of temperature, assuming isobaric cooling.
+Small changes in this definition are not expected to affect our quantitative results, since any gas that cools to $10^{4.2}~\mathrm{K}$ will cool to further lower temperatures.}, as well as the area covering fraction of cold and intermediate-temperature gas ($T < 10^5~\mathrm{K}$, column density $N > 10^{18}~\mathrm{cm}^{-2}$).
 In the \texttt{LDens} runs the cold gas reaches a peak mass fraction of a few percent in the MHD case and less than $1\%$ in the hydro case.
 Its volume fraction remains below $\sim0.01\%$.
 In the \texttt{LDensHydro} run, the cold gas rapidly disappears within a few mixing timescales, while in the \texttt{LDensMHD} run, magnetic fields suppress mixing, allowing the cold gas to persist longer.
 However, it eventually declines below $10^{-4}$.

 The area covering fraction of gas with $T < 10^5~\mathrm{K}$ peaks at $\sim40\%$ in both \texttt{LDens} runs and decreases as the cold gas is assimilated into the hot phase.
 In contrast, the \texttt{Fiducial} runs show significantly more robust cold gas formation, with steady-state mass fractions reaching $\sim20\%$ in hydro and up to $\sim50\%$ in MHD.
 Although the volume fraction remains $\lesssim1\%$, the area covering fraction reaches $\sim80\%$.
 These results suggest that while cold gas can form in low-density CGM environments (as modeled in the \texttt{LDens} runs), its survival is uncertain—even in the presence of magnetic fields.
 In denser CGM conditions, analogous to turbulent cloud complexes, \citep[for instance, as envisaged in ][]{Bisht2025MNRAS,Hummels2024ApJ} our results indicate that a steady-state multiphase structure can be sustained, with a substantial mass in the cold phase, that has a low volume filling, but a significantly high area covering fraction.